paulate/CIIDthesis/_posts/2014-09-24-initial-directions.md

 #####FEARS

 1. Researchers might not like it.
 Written medium conveys abstractions that images cannot.
-2. Tinkerers/makers might not like it.
+2. Young makers might not like it.
 They like their Instructables.
 3. Difficult to design tools for visualizing research / communicating it clearly.[^1]
 4. Difficult to craft a story with this project that is compelling to mainstream.[^2]
-6. Need to research publication standards, why people publish, etc.
+5. Understand how kids explore, experiment.

 [^1]: (see: powerpoint templates) (They shouldn't just be templates.
 They should teach people about graphic design principles.)